Maine

 A broadband provider may not use, disclose, sell, or permit access to customer personal information unless the customer expressly consents to that use, disclosure, sale, or access.

 Critically, the law also prohibits providers from penalizing customers who refuse consent.
 A provider cannot refuse to serve a customer, charge a penalty, or offer a discount based on whether a customer consents to the use of their data.
-This prevents the kind of "pay for privacy" arrangements that undermine opt-in protections.
+This prevents "pay for privacy" arrangements that undermine opt-in protections.

 Permitted Uses Without Consent